By the end of this section, you will be able to:

 For many gaseous solutes, the relation between solubility, Cg, and partial pressure, Pg, is a proportional one:

-where k is a proportionality constant that depends on the identities of the gaseous solute and solvent, and on the solution temperature.
+where k is a proportionality constant that depends on the identity of the gaseous solute, the identity of the solvent, and the solution temperature.
 This is a mathematical statement of Henry’s law: The quantity of an ideal gas that dissolves in a definite volume of liquid is directly proportional to the pressure of the gas.

 Now, use k to find the solubility at the lower pressure.

 Note that various units may be used to express the quantities involved in these sorts of computations.
 Any combination of units that yield to the constraints of dimensional analysis are acceptable.

 Check Your LearningExposing a 100.0 mL sample of water at 0 °C to an atmosphere containing a gaseous solute at 152 torr resulted in the dissolution of 1.45 10−3 g of the solute.
 Use Henry’s law to determine the solubility of this gaseous solute when its pressure is 760 torr.